HelenHarman/WekaUsingScavenger/README.md

 To run WekaScavenger from within Weka a package should be created and installed into Weka.

-If you have edited the code (or WekaScavenger.zip does not exist) follow the steps in "Creating the package", otherwise skip "Creating the package".
+If you have edited the code follow the steps in "Creating the package", otherwise skip "Creating the package".

 ###Creating the package